xitu/gold-miner/TODO1/memory-leaks-in-swift.md

 Struct and Enums are _Value Types._ It is not possible to create retain cycles with value types only.
 When capturing and storing value types (structs and enums), there is no such thing as references.
 Values are copied, rather than referenced, although values can hold references to objects.

 When an object references a second one, it owns it.
 The second object will stay alive until it is released.
-This is known as a **S_trong Reference_**.
+This is known as a **Strong Reference**.
 Only when you set the property to **nil** will the second object be destroyed.

 ```
 class Server {